mckelveygreg/front-end-test/README.md

 ```

 # Project structure
-For this project, I used the static site generator [Gatsby](https://gatsbyjs.org).
+- For this project, I used the static site generator [Gatsby](https://gatsbyjs.org).
 Gatsby lets you build in React, and then generates an optimized static build of your HTML, CSS, and Javascript.
-To implement the body, I imported the provided markdown copy with GraphQL.
+- To implement the body, I imported the provided markdown copy with GraphQL.
-The page lives in src/pages/index.js, but I broke everything down into separate and potentially reusable components.
+- The page lives in src/pages/index.js, but I broke everything down into separate and potentially reusable components.
 The global styles are found in src/components/layout.js, which is a page wrapper that can be used to maintain consistent style.
+- Because forms are very verbose in React, I used a helper library [Formik](https://jaredpalmer.com/formik/).
+You can view the submission results in the console.
-For styling, I used the CSS-in-JS solution [Styled-Components](https://mckelveygreg.github.io/front-end-test/).
+- For styling, I used the CSS-in-JS solution [Styled-Components](https://mckelveygreg.github.io/front-end-test/).
 The non-global styles will be found in each component file, written in a scss or less style of nesting selectors.
+- For the subtle fade in and logo animation, I used [React Spring](https://react-spring.surge.sh/), a simple spring-physics based library that helped easily implement custom animations.

 # Notes